GeyserCustomModelData/HowTo/README.md

 # How do I setup Geyser custom items?

-First, before you do anything, you need to choose how you are going to register your item.
-Do you want to use a json file or the Geyser API?
-Please choose your section accordingly, then move on to the resource pack creation part.
+To setup custom items in geyser, you have to choose how you are going to register your items.
+The easiest is [using a json file](#json-mappings) but you can also [use a Geyser extension](#geyser-extensions).

-## JSON files
+## JSON mappings

-1. You need to run a version of Geyser that supports custom items.
-Then, normally, after running, you should have a folder called `custom_mappings` that is created.
-That would be with the folder of Geyser.jar for standalone and inside your Geyser data folder for an extension.
+1. Start your server, and you should have a folder called `custom_mappings` that is created.
+That would be with the folder of `Geyser.jar` file for standalone and inside your Geyser data folder for a plugin.
 2. Create a `.json` file, it can be any name you like and as many files as you like.
 You don't need to make one file per item.
 Here is the structure of the file:
 ```json
 {